NectarCoder/pantherweb-website/README.md

-# pantherweb-website
+# PantherWeb Website
 Website for Panther Web Development Group
+Using GitHub Pages

+This readme will be updated accordingly.